 - Instant feedback

 You can even adjust the volume level of the metronome and backing track and count in.
-We love that beginners can display note names early on if needed, then transition to finger numbers only, and eventually turn both off – every platform should do it.
+I love that beginners can display note names early on if needed, then transition to finger numbers only, and eventually turn both off – every platform should do it.

 Moving down the screen, we come to the notation, which you can make larger/smaller using the notation zoom function.
 While playing, the interface provides color-coded feedback: